 Tetra paks are the cartons that most boxed drinks come in.
 They claim to be recyclable, but they contain a plastic coating inside, just like the aluminum can.

-I like to make my homemade nut milk, but sometimes, I can’t make it as creamy and delicious as the store-bought one.
+I like making homemade nut milk, but sometimes, I can’t make it as creamy and delicious as the store-bought one.

 So, even though I try to reduce it, I’m far from perfect.